scrapy/scrapy/docs/topics/settings.rst

 Default: ``Not Defined``

 The name of the current project.
-It matches the project module name as created by :ref:`scrapy-admin.py startproject <topics-scripts-scrapy-admin>` command, and is only defined by project settings file.
+It matches the project module name as created by :ref:`scrapy-ctl.py startproject <topics-scripts-scrapy-ctl-startproject>` command, and is only defined by project settings file.

 .. setting:: REDIRECT_MAX_TIMES